hal/site/content/documentation/end-user.md

 - paths
 - system properties

 The majority of the configuration section are the subsystems.
-The console lists all subsystems in an alphabetical order.
+By default the console lists all subsystems in alphabetical order.
 Depending on the profile in domain mode and the used configuration file in standalone mode, this list includes different entries.

-More complex subsystems like Infinispan or messaging come with different columns in the finder.
-Other subsystems are managed by a single application.
+More complex subsystems like Infinispan or messaging add additional columns to the finder.
+Other simpler subsystems are managed by a single application.
 {{</ imgflow >}}

 # Runtime